If you’ve been following along for the last several weeks you know we are busy with our One Room Challenge.

 Sometimes vintage doors can get quite pricey, have an open mind when searching for a vintage piece to use.

-Not only does the barn door function as a separation between the two areas of the bathroom, but Steph incorporated extra toilet paper storage right in the wall.
+Not only does the barn door function as a separation between the two areas of this Jack and Jill bathroom, but Steph incorporated extra toilet paper storage right in the wall.

 When the barn door is open, it’s totally concealed.